UnovaUnova Nodes

 Does Unova bill me for hosting?

 No. You pay your cloud provider directly using your own API token.
-Unova Nodes is free to use; your only cost is the VM rental from Hetzner / AWS / your hardware.
+Unova Nodes is free to use; your only cost is the VM rental from DigitalOcean (or your own hardware).

 Can I migrate my existing node to be tracked here?

 Soon.
-The /nodes/new wizard will get an "I already have a node" option that lets you register an existing validator address with your wallet and KYC info, so it shows up in your dashboard alongside any new ones.
+The deploy wizard will get an "I already have a node" option that lets you register an existing operator address with your wallet, so it shows up alongside any new ones.

 Reference